Profile README

 Pushing To GitHub

 Once you have generated your README, you can push it to your GitHub repository.
-GitHub will pick this up display it on your profile page.
+GitHub will pick this up and display it on your profile page.
 If you don’t want to clone the and then push the code, you can just add the README from GitHub itself, either by adding or uploading it.
-This can be done by clicking on the Add File button beside the green code button.
+You can do this by clicking the Add File button next to the green Code button.

 Upload README